root96/SpaceShooter/README.md

 | Move right   | <kbd>right</kbd>    |
 | Fire bullets | <kbd>spacebar</kbd> |

+## Bugs

+if you find any bugs, just write me.

+kamil.kielbasa13@gmail.com

 ## License

 This code is licensed under the GNU GENERAL PUBLIC LICENSE, of which a textual copy is available at [LICENSE.txt](LICENSE.txt).